Article List Page 1

 You had a plan.
 Perhaps it was a career trajectory you had mapped out, a relationship you were certain would last, a dream you had nurtured since childhood.
 And then life happened.
 The job fell through.
 The diagnosis came.
 The person you loved walked away.
 The door you were sure God would open slammed shut in your face.

 If you have ever found yourself staring at the ceiling at 2 a.m., wondering why God allowed your carefully constructed plans to crumble, you are not alone.
-The tension between our plans and God’s plans is one of the most universal human experiences–and one of the most spiritually significant.
+The tension between our plans and God’s plans is one of the most universal human experiences, and one of the most spiritually significant.
 Learning to trust God’s plan is not a one-time decision but a lifelong journey that shapes the very core of who we are becoming.

 This is not a topic we can address with platitudes.
 “Just trust God” may be true, but it is rarely helpful when you are in the thick of uncertainty.
-What we need is to understand what Scripture actually teaches about God’s plan, why trusting Him is so difficult, and how we can cultivate genuine trust even when His ways make no sense to us.
+What we need is to understand what Scripture actually teaches about God’s plan, why trusting him is so difficult, and how we can cultivate genuine trust even when his ways make no sense to us.

 4. Learning to Love Yourself and Others as God Loves You

 Few struggles are more universal than the struggle to love well.
 We want to love ourselves but find ourselves caught between self-contempt and self-obsession.
 We want to love others but find ourselves exhausted by difficult people, wounded by betrayal, or simply indifferent to strangers.
-And somewhere in the background, we know that God has something to say about all of this–but His standard seems impossibly high.
+And somewhere in the background, we know that God has something to say about all of this, but His standard seems impossibly high.

 Scripture commands us to love our neighbour as ourselves, to love one another as Christ loved us, even to love our enemies.
 These are not suggestions.
 They are not ideals for exceptional Christians.
 They are the expected fruit of knowing God.
 And yet, many believers carry deep wounds that make such love feel impossible.

 What we will discover is that biblical love is not primarily a feeling we manufacture but a flow that begins in God, moves through us, and reaches others.
 We do not generate this love; we receive it.
-And as we understand how profoundly we are loved by God, we find ourselves increasingly able to extend that same love to ourselves and to others–even the difficult ones..
+And as we understand how profoundly we are loved by God, we find ourselves increasingly able to extend that same love to ourselves and to others, even the difficult ones.

 5. Faith in Times of Suffering: Finding Hope and Strength in the Midst of Trials

 Suffering is the great uninvited guest in every human life.
-It arrives without warning and often without explanation–a diagnosis that changes everything, a relationship that shatters, a loss that leaves you gasping for air, a pain that simply will not relent.
+It arrives without warning and often without explanation: a diagnosis that changes everything, a relationship that shatters, a loss that leaves you gasping for air, a pain that simply will not relent.
 If you are reading this in the midst of such a season, you know exactly what it feels like when the ground shifts beneath your feet and the questions press in: Where is God in this?
 Why is He allowing this?
 Does He even care?

 These are not faithless questions.
 They are deeply human ones, and Scripture does not shy away from them.
-The Bible is filled with people who suffered greatly and cried out to God in their anguish–Job on the ash heap, David hiding in caves, Jeremiah weeping over Jerusalem, the psalmists crying out from the depths.
+The Bible is filled with people who suffered greatly and cried out to God in their anguish: Job on the ash heap, David hiding in caves, Jeremiah weeping over Jerusalem, the psalmists crying out from the depths.
 The Christian faith does not promise a life free from suffering; rather, it offers something more profound: a God who enters into our suffering with us and brings meaning, hope, and ultimately redemption out of our deepest pain.

 Jesus Himself prepared His disciples for this reality.
 On the night before His crucifixion, He spoke these words: